410 Maxcy Hall, and 356 Watson Institute

 Development, Political Sociology, Comparative Political Economy, Democratization, Social Movements

-Patrick Heller is a professor of sociology and international studies at Brown University and the director of the Graduate Program in Development at the Watson Institute.
+Patrick Heller is the Lyn Crost Professor of Social Sciences and professor of Sociology and International Studies.
+He is the director of the development research program at the Watson Institute of International Studies and Public Affairs.
 His main area of research is the comparative study of social inequality and democratic deepening.
-He is the author of The Labor of Development: Workers in the Transformation of Capitalism in Kerala, India (Cornell 1999) and co-author of Social Democracy and the Global Periphery (Cambridge 2006).
+He is the author of The Labor of Development: Workers in the Transformation of Capitalism in Kerala, India (Cornell 1999) and co-author of Social Democracy and the Global Periphery (Cambridge 2006), Bootstrapping Democracy: Transforming Local Governance and Civil Society in Brazil (Stanford 2011) and most recently, Deliberation and Development: Rethinking the Role of Voice and Collective Action in Unequal Societies.
 He has published articles on urbanization, comparative democracy, social movements, development policy, civil society and state transformation.
-His most recent book - Bootstrapping Democracy (Stanford 2011) with Gianpaolo Baiocchi and Marcelo Silva - explores politics and institutional reform in Brazilian municipalities.
-Heller has also done research on urban transformation in South Africa and built a data base on spatial transformation of the post-apartheid city.
-He spent 2012-2013 in India doing research on slums, urban citizenship and service delivery.
+His most recent project, Cities of Delhi, conducted in collaboration with the Centre for Policy Research, explores the dynamics of governance and social exclusion in India’s capital.

-He teaches Theory and Research in Development (DEVL 2000), Recent Sociological Theory (SOC 2050), Comparative Political Sociology (SOC 2970) and Globalization and Social Conflict (SOC 1620).
+He teaches Theory and Research in Development (DEVL 2000), Contemporary Sociological Theory (SOC 2050), Comparative Political Sociology (SOC 2970), the Sociology of Power (2961D) and Globalization and Social Conflict (SOC 1620).